chiara-knicker/CSE121_Labs/Lab3_2/README.md

     .adv_filter_policy = ADV_FILTER_ALLOW_SCAN_ANY_CON_ANY,
 };
 ```
 This code is defining a structure called hidd_adv_params of type esp_ble_adv_params_t which contains the parameters for advertising as a BLE device.
-Here is a breakdown of each parameter:

-* `adv_int_min`: This sets the minimum advertising interval between 2 advertisements.
-The value is 0x20, which is equivalent to 32 in decimal.
-The value is in units of 0.625 milliseconds, so the advertising interval is 32 x 0.625 = 20 milliseconds.
+* `adv_int_min`: Minimum advertising interval in units of 0.625 milliseconds.
+It's set to 0x20, meaning that the device will advertise at a minimum interval of 20 milliseconds.

-* `adv_int_max`: This sets the maximum advertising interval between 2 advertisements.
-The value is 0x30, which is equivalent to 48 in decimal.
-Again, the value is in units of 0.625 milliseconds, so the advertising interval is 48 x 0.625 = 30 milliseconds.
+* `adv_int_max`: Maximum advertising interval in units of 0.625 milliseconds.
+It's set to 0x30, meaning that the device will advertise at a maximum interval of 30 milliseconds.

-* `adv_type`: This specifies the type of advertising to be used.
-In this case, ADV_TYPE_IND is used, which is an indirect advertising type.
+* `adv_type`: Type of advertising to be used.
+It's set to ADV_TYPE_IND, which is an indirect advertising type.
 This means that the device will send advertisements to a device that is listening, but will not wait for a response from the device it is advertising to.

-* `own_addr_type`: This specifies the type of address to be used for advertising.
-In this case, BLE_ADDR_TYPE_PUBLIC is used, which means that the device will use a public address for advertising.
-Other types of addresses that can be used include static random and private resolvable addresses.
+* `own_addr_type`: Type of address to be used for advertising.
+It's set to BLE_ADDR_TYPE_PUBLIC, which means that the device will use a public address for advertising.

-* `channel_map`: This parameter specifies which advertising channels to use.
-The value ADV_CHNL_ALL means that all three advertising channels will be used for advertising.
+* `channel_map`: Advertising channels to use.
+It's set to ADV_CHNL_ALL, which means that all three advertising channels will be used for advertising.
 There are three advertising channels in BLE: 37, 38, and 39.

-* `adv_filter_policy`: This parameter specifies the advertising filter policy.
-In this case, ADV_FILTER_ALLOW_SCAN_ANY_CON_ANY is used, which means that the device will allow connections from any device and will also allow scanning from any device.
-Other options include allowing connections from a whitelist of devices or only allowing connections from devices that have previously connected to the device.
+* `adv_filter_policy`: Advertising filter policy.
+It's set to ADV_FILTER_ALLOW_SCAN_ANY_CON_ANY, which means that the device will allow connections from any device and will also allow scanning from any device.

 ```
 static void hidd_event_callback(esp_hidd_cb_event_t event, esp_hidd_cb_param_t *param)